erasmolpa-smart-org/github-management-terraform-demo/README.md

     }
 ```

-**NOTE**: Please , remember this is just a first MVP or POC.
-For a production readyness implementation , we will need to modify this approach
+**NOTE**: Please, remember this is just a first MVP or POC.
+For a production readiness implementation, we will need to modify this approach

 ## Technical Notes: Assumptions and Future Improvements